rithikareddy714-bit/StudyAura/README.md

 ---

 ## License

-This project is built for educational purposes.
+This project is licensed under the MIT License.